Hugh Walpole: Early years

 In 1896 Somerset Walpole discovered his son's horror of the Marlow school and he moved him to the King's School, Canterbury.
 For two years he was a fairly content, though undistinguished, pupil there.
 In 1897 Walpole senior was appointed principal of Bede College, Durham, and Hugh was moved again, to be a day boy for four years at Durham School.
 He found that day boys were looked down on by boarders, and that Bede College was the subject of snobbery within the university.
 His sense of isolation increased.
-He continually took refuge in the local library, where he read all the novels of Jane Austen, Henry Fielding, Scott and Dickens and many of the works of Trollope, Wilkie Collins and Henry Kingsley.
+He continually took refuge in the local library, where he read all the novels of Jane Austen, Henry Fielding, Walter Scott and Charles Dickens, and many of the works of Anthony Trollope, Wilkie Collins and Henry Kingsley.
 Walpole wrote in 1924:

 I grew up ... discontented, ugly, abnormally sensitive, and excessively conceited.
 No one liked me – not masters, boys, friends of the family, nor relations who came to stay; and I do not in the least wonder at it.
 I was untidy, uncleanly, excessively gauche.
 I believed that I was profoundly misunderstood, that people took my pale and pimpled countenance for the mirror of my soul, that I had marvellous things of interest in me that would one day be discovered.

 Though Walpole was no admirer of the schools he had attended there, the cathedral cities of Truro, Canterbury and Durham made a strong impression on him.
 He drew on aspects of them for his fictional cathedral city of Polchester in Glebeshire, the setting of many of his later books.
 Walpole's memories of his time at the King's School, Canterbury grew mellower over the years; it was the only school he mentioned in his Who's Who entry.